 DSLRs and mirrorless cameras both show the scene through the camera lens itself as you compose the picture, but the way they display it is completely different.

-The SLR design was invented long before digital sensors, when the only way to show the view through the camera lens was to use a mirror in the body to reflect and image of the scene up into the viewfinder.
+The SLR design was invented long before digital sensors, when the only way to show the view through the camera lens was to use a mirror in the body to reflect and image of the scene up into an optical viewfinder.
 When you take a picture, the mirror flips up so that the image can then pass to the back of the camera where the film is exposed.
 The only difference between this old SLR (single lens reflex) design and today’s DSLRs is that the film has been replaced by a digital sensor.

 Mirrorless cameras take a different approach.
 They use the ‘live view’ captured by the camera sensor itself to create an electronic viewfinder image.
 By doing this, they dispense with the need for a mirror and an optical viewfinder altogether.